Onyerikam/ChatConvert/README.md

 ## Contributing

-If you are interested in contributing to this project, please contact the repository owner.
+If you are interested in contributing to this project, please contact Onyerikam.

 ## License